eduvpn/eduvpn-common/docs/src/api/statemachine.md

 - Ask Profile: The state that asks for a profile selection to the client.
 Reply to this state by using a "cookie" and the CookieReply function.
 What this means will be discussed in the Python client example too
 - Ask Location: Same for ask profile but for selecting a secure internet location.
 Only called if one must be chosen, e.g. due to a selection that is no longer valid

 The rest of the states are miscellaneous states, meaning that the client can handle them however it wants to.
-However, it can be useful to handle most state transitions to e.g. show loading screens or for logging and debuggin purposes.
+However, it can be useful to handle most state transitions to e.g. show loading screens or for logging and debugging purposes.